 If you like to keep a just few bottles on hand for when you entertain, a rack, rather than a fridge, may suit your needs perfectly.
 If you entertain frequently, a good choice is the Vynebar Vertical Wine Rack.

-This sleek holder turns your bottles into wall art and serves as a great conversation piece.
+This sleek holder turns your bottle displays into wall art and serves as a great conversation piece.
 It doesn’t take up any additional space, so you can leave tabletops open for hors d’oeuvres and floor space free for guests to stand and mingle.

 Vynebar racks are made from lightweight recycled aluminum, so they mount easily to a variety of wall materials.
 They’re durable, ensuring your wine will stay securely in place.
 Finally, these racks require no assembly — chic simplicity.

 Add to your wine collection with modular racks that stack

 Another factor for consideration is temperature.
 If the air in your place is well-regulated and one of your rooms has a dark, cool space, you may be able to store wine with a larger rack.